 It appears that the Speedway track, between Notcutts Garden Centre and Popefield Farm, Hatfield Road, was also used as a greyhound track in the 1930s.
 Could this have been before conversion to speedway, or were the two activities operated concurrently?
 Programmes and advertisements survive for the Smallford Speedway and records from other Speedway clubs, of competing at Smallford.

 Was a member of your family in the Home Guard during WW2?
-Or retain photographs similar to the one above, or records of obstructions/road blocks which local Home Guard units created?
+Or do you retain photographs similar to the one above, or records of obstructions/road blocks which local Home Guard units created?
 We are not certain where some of the units of the 15th Battalion met for practice and training.
 We are aware that there was a unit at de Havilland's, and an Oaklands unit whose training hut was at the junction of Central and Hazelwood drives.
 From the photo above do you recognise a member of your family?
-See also Topics > Wartime
+See also Wartime.

 Football and cricket matches, informal family activities, sports days, Co-operators' Days, Scout Tattoos, fireworks displays and Billy Graham rallies.
 Even military training.
 They have all taken place at Clarence Park.
 If you have any event programmes or pictures, other information or memories, please get in touch.